AmunRaCode/fuel-core/README.md

 act release -s GITHUB_TOKEN=<YOUR_GITHUB_TOKEN> -j publish-crates-check --container-architecture linux/amd64 --reuse
 ```

-It requires GitHubToken to do request to the GitHub.
+It requires a GitHub Token to make requests to GitHub.
 You can create it
 with [this](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) instruction.

 #### Outdated database